pcubillos/pyratbay/docs/tutorial.rst

 \** The VO database uses a polynomial formula from [Irwin1981]_.

-Before running the tli tutorial, download the HITRAN |H2O| file as in :ref:`qexample`.
+.. note:: Before running the tli tutorial, download the HITRAN |H2O|
+          file as in :ref:`qexample`.

 To create the TLI file, run from the Python interpreter: